 This is the seventh CSR report published by Far EasTone Telecommunications Co., Ltd. (hereinafter referred to as "FET") and its subsidiaries.
-It is also compiled based on the International Integrated Report (IR) Framework .
+It is also compiled based on the International Integrated Report (IR) Framework (hereinafter referred to as the IR).

 Report Cycle and Period